api3dao/vitepress-docs/docs/explore/airnode/api-connectivity-problem.md

 game theoretic and cryptographic methods proposed for various oracle solutions essentially aim to provide smart contracts access to paid APIs.

-Therefore, it would be more accurate to define the problem at hand as _the API connectivity problem_.
+As such it would be more accurate to define the problem at hand as _the API connectivity problem_.
+Solving the API connectivty problem has been a key consideration in the design of API3's offerings.

-As you read about API3 offerings, you will discover that this redefinition will have ripple effects across the entire solution, from how the ecosystem is built to the lowest levels of the protocol.
+As you read more about API3, you will discover that this redefinition will have ripple effects across the entire solution, from how the ecosystem is built to the lowest levels of the protocol.

 Additionally, existing oracle solutions fall short because they fail to make this distinction, resulting in inferior solutions that depend on third-party